igorgrichanov/C_BrickGame/README.md

 ### Levels

-Every 600 pts increases the level by 1.
+Every 600 pts increase the level by 1.
 The maximum level is 10

 ### Record storing